 However, as we mention in Section~\ref{sec:profiling}, only the pages with one targeted bit location can be found in DRAM in practice.
 Therefore, we choose the bit flip with the largest gradient in a memory page and keep it modified and return the other parameters to their original values.
 Finally, we evaluate their performance on the test data set.
-In the ResNet20 and ResNet32 models, we observe that the Attack Success Rate of BadNet, FT, and TBT drops down below 10\% while the Test Accuracy values increase back to their original values.
-We claim that the significant decrease in ASR values can be explained by the diffusion effect of optimizing the parameters in an unconstrained way, similar to what we observed when we limit the modified parameters after the optimization ends in Section~\ref{sec:limiting}.
+In the ResNet20 and ResNet32 models, we observe that the ASR of BadNet, FT, and TBT drops down below 10\% while the Test Accuracy values increase back to their original values.
+We claim that the significant decrease in ASR values can be explained by the diffusion effect of optimizing the parameters in an unconstrained way.
 When the attack is implemented on DRAM using Rowhammer, $r_{match}$ values of BadNet, FT, and TBT are lower than 3\% for every DNN model.
 In CFT, $r_{match}$ is relatively higher than the other baseline methods since it modifies only one parameter in a page.
 However, it does not put a constraint on the number of bit flips within a byte during the optimization.
 Therefore, the attack performance degrades drastically in practice.
-In all experiments, CFT+BR has 100\% $r_{match}$ since it already considers the bit locations that can be flipped during the attack.
+In all experiments, CFT+BR has 99.9\% $r_{match}$ since it already considers the bit locations that can be flipped during the attack.
 Since the bit flips are sparse across different memory pages in CFT+BR, \textbf{100\%} of the bit flips can actually be flipped.
-We show that lower $r_{match}$ values lead to low Attack Success Rate in backdoor injection attacks using Rowhammer.
+A small number of bits may be flipped in random locations, but it does not affect the performance of the attack significantly.
+We show that lower $r_{match}$ values lead to low ASR in backdoor injection attacks using Rowhammer.